-Daresbury station served the Birkenhead, Lancashire and Cheshire Joint Railways.
+Daresbury station served the Birkenhead, Lancashire and Cheshire Junction Railways.
 It opened on 18 December 1850 and was originally called Moore.
 But this caused confusion with our other station, so the name was changed to Daresbury by 1855.

 The station was similar to all the others on the line – look at Frodsham and Helsby today.
 There was a single storey booking hall, office and waiting room at one end and a two storey station house at the other.
 It was only open to passengers, having no goods facilities other than for parcels.